Author - J R Childress

 ”I took two separate fly fishing trips to the Amazon 10 years apart and was devastated by the negative impact of deforestation.
 Those trips and discussions with scientists, guides and local leaders are the genesis of my newest novel, DESPERATE MEASURES.”

-In 2001 John and his family moved to a 13th Century chateau in the south of France where he wrote several thriller novels and enjoyed helping raise his young daughter, who is now a professional orchestra and opera conductor in the US and Europe.
-After several years in France the family moved back to London and John spent his time as a senior advisor to global leadership teams.
+In 2001 he moved to a 13th Century chateau in the south of France where he wrote several thriller novels and enjoyed helping raise his young daughter, who is now a professional orchestra and opera conductor in the US and Europe.
+After several years in France the family moved back to London and he spent his time as a senior advisor to global leadership teams.
 During the next 15 years he wrote five business books on culture and leadership.
 His recent work, Fly Fishing for Leadership, combines his two passions, leadership and fly fishing.

-Visit John’s website at www.johnrchildress.com to learn more.
+Visit his novels website at www.jrchildressnovels.com to learn more.